The Stoic Personality: How to be Tough And Resilient In Adversity

 2. Self-mastery

-Self-mastery as a characteristic of the stoic personality is the ability to control your emotions, thoughts, and behaviors in order to make sound decisions and avoid impulsiveness.
+Self-mastery involves managing emotions, thoughts, and behaviours to make sound decisions and avoid impulsiveness.

 3. Clarity of Thoughts

-When a person has clarity of thought, they are able to think clearly and objectively, without being influenced by their emotions or biases.
+When a person possesses clarity of thought, they can think objectively, free from emotions and biases.

 Related: Personal Power: How To Unleash Your Inner Strength